Basin 3 / Tryon Headwaters Stormwater Improvements

 Bureau staff worked with the local community to find ways to manage stormwater throughout the neighborhood, instead of just one property at a time.
 Staff identified a range of public and private investments that will help improve stormwater management.
 These investments have been grouped together into short-, medium-, and long-term projects.
 This will help us address immediate needs while we monitor and determine if additional long-term solutions are necessary.

-BES started implementing several of the short- and medium-term projects in 2019/2020 and the construction work in the spring of 2021 is a continuation of this effort.
+BES started implementing several of the short- and medium-term projects in 2019/2020.